What is bounding box annotation?

 • IoU is the single most important quality metric for bounding box annotation — target ≥ 0.75 for enterprise, ≥ 0.90 for safety-critical

-• A 5–10% annotation error rate reduces model mAP by 15–30% — a catastrophic production impact
+• A 5–10% annotation error rate reduces mean average precision (mAP) by 15–30%, and increases both false positive and false negative rates — a catastrophic production impact

-• Always request IoU performance data from any data annotation service before signing a contract
+• Always request IoU performance data from any annotation partner before signing a contract — our primer on what data labeling involves explains the right questions to ask

 Top 5 Bounding Box Annotation Mistakes That Kill Model Accuracy

-In 10+ years of production image annotation bounding box work — spanning millions of labeled objects through our bounding box annotation services — these are the five mistakes that most consistently and silently destroy model performance, and how to prevent each one:
+In 17+ years of production image annotation bounding box work — spanning millions of labeled objects across YOLO training data, Faster R-CNN training data, and other object detection pipelines managed by the Precise BPO bounding box annotation team — these are the five object detection labeling errors that most consistently and silently destroy model performance, and how to prevent each one:

 1